idaholab/virtual_test_bed/doc/content/research_reactors/agn/agn_mesh.md

 !listing agn/3D_AGN-201_Final.i start=[top_half_right_at_cif_wall] end=[xydg_mesh_left_at_cif_wall]

-Then the mesh is reflected about the Y-axis to model the top left CIF wall boundary.
+Then the mesh is reflected over the Y-axis to model the top left CIF wall boundary.
 The boundaries are then renamed and stitched to the right side.

 !listing agn/3D_AGN-201_Final.i start=[xydg_mesh_left_at_cif_wall] end=[top_half_og_between_beam_ports]